© 2026 WGCU News

 On Tuesday and without any fuss or fanfare, Okeechobee made adjustments to its land use plan that could allow for higher housing density.

-The changes capitalize on the existing water and sewer infrastructure in place in the southern portion of the county.
+The amended master plan capitalizes on the existing water and sewer infrastructure in place in the southern portion of the county.

 The land, long deemed as agricultural, has now been changed to allow mixed-use development.